 - A: Unfortunately, you cannot teach an amiibo to taunt.
 If your amiibo is not Level 50, it may taunt after getting a KO every once in a while.
-But once it reaches Level 50, it will no longer use taunts (even if their taunt deals damage – such as Greninja’s down taunt and Luigi’s down taunt).
+But once it reaches Level 50, it will no longer use taunts (Luigi can however use his down taunt at the ledge).
 There is currently no known way to get a Level 50 amiibo to learn to taunt.

 Q: Can I train an amiibo on a Nintendo 3DS?

 - A: Of course you can!
 If you’re using a regular Nintendo 3DS, you’ll need a copy of Super Smash Bros., an amiibo, and an NFC reader.
 If you’re using a New Nintendo 3DS, press ZR to scan an amiibo in-game and tap your amiibo to the system’s bottom screen.

 Q: Can an amiibo learn combos?